histoire-dev/histoire/docs/guide/vue3/docs.md

 ## Source code

-By default, Histoire will attempt to generate a copiable source code from the story, dynamically from the current state.
+By default, Histoire will attempt to generate a copyable source code from the story, dynamically from the current state.

 Currently automatic source code generation is only supported for:

 - Vue 3

-To document a copiable source code manually you can use either the `source` prop or the `source` slot.
+To document a copyable source code manually you can use either the `source` prop or the `source` slot.

 ```vue{31,55-74}
 <script lang="ts" setup>